FAQs

 Overview

 • We do not anticipate a change in opening hours due to the building project or provision of the new facilities.
+We envisage the catering in the Members’ Room being available during normal opening hours including Monday and Tuesday evenings when the Library is open late.

 • Yes, we encourage our members to take care of our books at home and in all areas of the Library.

 • The catering offering has not yet been decided but it is likely to include hot and cold drinks, light lunch options and cakes/pastries.
+We will be seeking member feedback before deciding on the exact offer.

 • It is anticipated that the catering will be managed in-house.

-Sixth floor and terrace
+Sixth floor and roof garden

 • No, the Library intends to stay open to members throughout all building works as we have in the past.
 There may be some areas that are not accessible at some times but we will endeavour to make all of our collections and facilities available.

 • We will use our website, newsletter and building signage to keep members regularly up to date.
-We will have a regular newsletter and daily updates to our website that focus on any disruption.
+We will have a regular newsletter and weekly updates to our website that focus on any disruption.
 We will also write to members and update in our magazine with any substantial updates on the works.

-• We hope to provide some facilities elsewhere in the building for any spaces lost while works are ongoing.
+• We hope to provide the hot drinks vending machine elsewhere in the building while works are ongoing.

 • We will work closely with staff and managers at the Library to ensure the wellbeing of staff and everyone is kept well informed and able to continue to perform their roles at the Library throughout these developments.